dzemildzigal/Events/README.md

 Events - Napredne Web Tehnologije
 #### Džigal Džemil, Begić Lejla, Hodo Midhat

-# To run services using docker-compose you can use script.cmd from root directory after you install all dependencies needed by the projects
+#### To run services using docker-compose you can use script.cmd from root directory after you install all dependencies needed by the projects (read README.md of the projects)

 # Services